 WHAT IS THE SAFETY CULTURE INDEX?

-The Safety Culture Index (SCI) is a multi-category survey designed to categorise individual perceptions, beliefs, experiences and behaviours concerning safety within an organisation.
+The Safety Culture Index (SCI) is a multi-category survey instrument designed to categorise individual perceptions, beliefs, experiences and behaviours concerning safety within an organisation.
 Survey information is then assessed against internal and external safety culture norms.
-The SCI is an adaptation of the Loughborough University Safety Climate Assessment which was developed in conjunction with the O shore Safety Division of the Health Safety Executive, UK.
+The SCI is an adaptation of the Loughborough University Safety Climate Assessment which was developed in conjunction with the Off shore Safety Division of the Health Safety Executive, UK.

 WHY MEASURE SAFETY CULTURE?